-LGBT Foundation's Women's Programme aims to support and empower all lesbian and bisexual* women to improve their health and wellbeing, to improve skills, increase confidence and reduce isolation.
+LGBT Foundation's Women's Programme aims to support and empower all lesbian, gay, bisexual, and trans* women to improve their health and wellbeing, to improve skills, increase confidence and reduce isolation.

 In March 2020 we reshaped the way in which we approach our work.
 Our belief that our communities deserve to live their best lives is manifest in our ethos; it drives everything we do.
 We trust that by coming together we make a difference, and by making these differences we bring about change.

 In every step we take, big or small, we look for purpose, and from that purpose we find power.

 Welcome to LGBT Foundation's Women's Programme

 For 2020-2021 we were very fortunate to receive funding from OGX Hair products.
 It is through this funding that we have been able to bring you monthly workshops, craft sessions, an upcoming national conference, provide training for public and private sector organisatiions on the complex health needs of LB+ women, and all the wonderful Pride events of 2020.
 The funding from OGX Hair Products has allowed the Women's Programme to continue in its vital work.

 *LGBT Foundation’s services for women are inclusive of trans women, non-binary people and gender fluid people who identify as lesbian, bisexual or questioning their sexual orientation.
 We try to make our services welcoming and accessible to all; if you have any specific access requirements please let us know and we'll try to help.

 “I've been thinking about that last spell we did all day”: Queer Women and Witchcraft through the Ages - An online history talk by Mara Gold - Thursday 28th October @ 7pm